April in global missions history: It happened today!

 - April 17, 1937 -- With Mussolini's troops

 occupying Ethiopia, Sudan Interior Mission missionaries who had started a small church among

-the Wallamo tribe are forced on this day to leave the country.
+the Wallamo tribe were forced to leave the country on this day.
 "We knew God was

 faithful," one missionary wrote, "but we wondered if we ever come back, what will

 we find?"
-When the missionaries returned six years later (July, 1943) they would find
+When the missionaries were able to return six years later (July 1943) they found

-that, despite severe persecution by Italian soldiers, the Christian community had grown from 48
+that, despite persecution by Italian soldiers, the Christian community had grown from 48

 members to 18,000.